jonnonz1/nz-statute-book/acts/public/1926/maori-land-amendment-and-maori-land-claims-adjustment-act-1926.md

   (a) fix the forms and classes of fishing licences:
   (b) fix the scope and effect of fishing licences or any specified class of fishing licences:
   (c) fix the fees payable for any fishing licence.
-(12) Any notice made under subsection (11) shall be deemed to be a regulation for the purposes of the Regulations (Disallowance) Act 1989.
+(12) A notice made under subsection (11) is a legislative instrument and a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 ### 15 Payment of annual sum to Tuwharetoa Trust Board authorised
 [Repealed]